Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Other exclusions apply.
 Check IRS Publication 969—Health Savings Accounts and Other Tax-Favored Health Plans or contact your tax advisor.

 You must establish an HSA with HealthEquity to receive any employer contributions.
-If you are eligible, HCA, on behalf of your employer, may contribute the following amounts to your HSA.
+If you are eligible, HCA, on behalf of your employer, may contribute $375 for you or $750 for your family in your HSA.
+The contribution goes into your HSA in monthly installments over the year on the last day of each month (the entire HSA amount is not available on January 1).

 Ask your employer if you can have pretax money deducted from your paycheck and deposited into your HSA.